andycranston/mathpuz/README.md

 Change the [at] to @ and the [dot] to . and take out the spaces :-)

-I use this form of email address on public internet pages to try and stop my real email address from be grabbed by spammers.
+I use this form of email address on public internet pages to try and stop my real email address from being used by spammers.

 -------------------------------------------------------